parkerbailey/100DaysOfCode/r1-log.md

 **Thoughts:** Today was a chill day.
 I was pretty motivated and things were good.
 Got the backup script done which I've been wanting to do for a while.
 Now I have things backing up to the 2TB RAID-5 I had set up earlier.
 It's nice when things just work.

 ### R1D6
+**Today's Progress:** Added more functionality to the backup script.
+It can now determine if it is running internally on the server or externally on a client machine.
+It can also verify if the server is up.

+**Thoughts:** Bash is a really neat scripting language, though somewhat unorthodox in terms of conditional statements and such.
+I enjoy it's immediate usefulness and functionality.